i1ko/Reeco-Ivan_Oleksiuk-Senior_FE_Task/README.md

 ### Storybook Configuration:
 The configuration is located in the .storybook directory.
 This setup uses Vite as the builder for a fast development experience.
 If needed, you can switch to Webpack by modifying the builder settings in .storybook/main.js.

+### Render Prop vs. Children
+**Why do we use render prop with an items array?**
+1. Data-driven approach: It’s common in real-world scenarios to have an array of data items (e.g., from an API).
+The slider can iterate over these items internally, rendering each one via a "renderItem" callback.
+2. Clear contract: By passing an array of items plus a rendering function, you centralize data handling while giving full control over how each item is displayed.
+3. Predictable and testable: This pattern ensures the slider’s logic is testable, and the rendering function can be altered without affecting the slider’s internal structure.

+**Why not just children?**

+- A children-based approach offers more flexibility in placing arbitrary JSX elements inside the slider.
+However, that flexibility can complicate indexing, measuring the size of each child, etc.
+- By providing a render prop, we ensure the slider code only needs to focus on the logic of sliding, while the caller is responsible for the shape of each item.

 ## Issues to fix and Improvements to be done:
 - [IMPROVEMENT]: added ability to set initialSlide